Acquaintance Time of a Graph: Definitions and Notation

 For a given graph $G = (V,E)$ the acquaintance time is defined as follows.
 We place one agent in each vertex $v \in V$.
-Every pair of agents sharing a common edge are declared to be acquainted.
-In each round we choose some matching of $G$, and for each edge in the matching the agents on this edge swap places.
-After the swap, again, every pair of agents sharing a common edge are acquainted, and the process continues.
+Every pair of agents sharing a common edge is declared to be acquainted.
+In each round we choose a matching of $G$, and for each edge in the matching the agents on this edge swap places.
+After the swap, again, every pair of agents sharing a common edge become acquainted, and the process continues.
 A sequence of matchings in the graph is called {\em a strategy}.
 A strategy that allows every pair of agents to meet is called {\em a strategy for acquaintance in $G$}.
-The acquaintance time of $G$, denoted by $\AC(G)$, is the minimal number of rounds required for such strategy.
+The acquaintance time of $G$, denoted by $\AC(G)$, is the minimal number of rounds required for such a strategy.

-As hinted in the introduction, this problem is related to certain routing problem similar to the one studied in~\cite{ACG}.
+As mentioned in the introduction, this problem is related to a certain routing problem studied in~\cite{ACG}.
 Specifically, we are interested in the routing task summarized in the following claim.
 For a given tree $G = (V,E)$ the claim gives a strategy for fast routing of the agents from some set of vertices $S \seq V$ to $T \seq V$ without specifying the target location in $T$ of each of the agents. \begin{claim} Let $G = (V,E)$ be a tree.
 Let $S,T \seq V$ be two subsets of the vertices of equal size $k = |S| = |T|$, and let $\ell = \max_{v \in S,u \in T}\{ \dist(v,u) \}$ be the maximal distance between a vertex in $S$ and a vertex in $T$.
 Then, there is a strategy of $\ell + 2(k-1)$ matchings that routes all agents from $S$ to $T$. \end{claim}

 \begin{proof} Let $G=(V,E)$ be a tree, and let $S,T \seq V$ be two subsets of the vertices of $G$.
 The proof is by induction on $k$.
 For the case of $k=1$ the statement is trivial, as $\ell$ rounds are enough to route a single agent.